weillercarvalho/streamtopia/README.md

 # Streamtopia

 A fullstack project focused in the creation of a streaming platform for trailers build in the FrontEnd with React, Framer Motion, Styled Components, React Toastify, React Video, React Responsive Carousel, and React Credit Cards for payment process.
-In the BackEnd was used, NodeJS, Express, Typescript, Jest, Vitest, Docker, AWS(EC2), Redis, PostgreSQL, Prisma.
+In the BackEnd was used, NodeJS, Express, Typescript, Jest, Vitest, Docker, AWS(EC2), Redis, PostgreSQL, Prisma etc.

 ![Screenshot from 2023-01-30 12-42-36](https://user-images.githubusercontent.com/99501431/215525185-2a1808e2-e4bd-4d31-9382-c223f83258f5.png)